 My research has focused on vocabulary learning, teaching and use.
-While working as a Postdoctoral Research Fellow at National Taiwan University, I developed an interest in coherence in EFL writing.
+While working as a Postdoctoral Research Fellow at National Taiwan University, I developed an interest in language assessment.

 Which English academic words have more than one meaning?